 - Staffing commitment

-- o staff position
+- staff position

-- o number of hours
+- number of hours

 - o hourly (burdened) rate

 - o total cost

 - New signal system investment

-- o cost of any signal system investment
+- cost of any signal system investment

-- o benefit to project
+- benefit to project

 OCTA staff will review in detail the presented in-kind match by local agency for reasonableness.
 Match must be made after funding agreements with OCTA are executed.
 Additional requirements on in-kind match as part of the upcoming call are provided in Section 8.3.